-What is it?
+What is Hepatitis A?

 Hepatitis A can be spread by contaminated faeces.
 It is a risk for anyone who has oral-anal sex.
 This risk is increased if one partner has recently been to a developing country.

 Hepatitis A is a viral infection of the liver.
 It is most common in developing countries that have poor sanitation and untreated water.
 Most cases of Hepatitis A infection reported in the UK are in people who have returned from overseas.
-It is an acute infection, not a long term condition.
+It is an acute infection, not a long-term condition.
 This means that people usually recover quite quickly.
 However, as part of the acute phase, it can (very rarely) cause life threatening liver damage.

-Did you know…
+Did you know? …

 There are 1.5 million new cases of Hepatitis A reported every year across the globe.

-How can I get it?
+How can I catch it?

 There is evidence to suggest that the virus can be transmitted sexually, particularly in anal sex, as the virus is found in the faeces of infected people and can be passed on through contact with infected faeces.
 Contaminated food and water, eating from dirty cutlery or unclean salads, drug use (sharing needles) and person-to-person contact (sexual intercourse and skin contact) are the most likely ways for the virus to be passed on.

-How do I test for it?
+How can I test for Hepatitis A?

-How is it treated?
+How is Hepatitis A treated?

 You can choose to be vaccinated against Hepatitis A with Better2Know.
 The vaccination offers you excellent protection against the Hepatitis A virus.
-For more information see our vaccines page.
+For more information, see our vaccines page.

 If left untreated, what are the health risks?